wp-plugins/wp-symposium-toolbar/readme.txt

 == Screenshots ==

-1. Share your thoughts with the World in either format, under your custom Toolbar: gradients, transparency, colorfull
+1. Share your thoughts with the World in either format, under your custom Toolbar: gradients, transparency, colorful
 2. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
 3. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
 4. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...
 Multisite users, even better: define Network Custom Menus from one place...

 == Changelog ==

+= 0.25.0. =

+* Change: add WPS icon to WPS Admin menu
+* Bugfix: WP 3.8, Styles, preview mode, Toolbar items hover colour
+* Bugfix: do not go through symposium_toolbar_custom_profile_update for single sites and do not create useless users metadata
+* Change: the rendering of the row for "new site settings" at the Sites tab of the plugin options page
+* Bugfix: missing avatar in responsive mode when small avatar hidden from Toolbar in plugin settings
+* Bugfix: style secondary submenus to look like their parent when using WP default background color
+* Bugfix: WPMS, update tabs in all cases, and update style upon new site creation
+* Bugfix: minor CSS default settings

 = 0.24.0. =

 * Bugfix: get rid of PHP warnings on get_option default values for some setups
 * Bugfix: WP 3.8, Styles tab, saved CSS, secondary-level dropdown menus no longer picking colours due to a change in WP 3.8 (submenu div vs. ul)
 * Bugfix: WP 3.8, Styles tab, preview mode, default value for icon colour
-* Change: WPMS multisite, change internal name 'my_home_site' into 'wpst_my_home_site' for WP profile page added field
+* Change: WPMS, change internal name 'my_home_site' into 'wpst_my_home_site' for WP profile page added field
-* Bugfix: Styles tab, confirmation message no longer fired from the colorpickers, due to needToConfirm not shared between the splitted files
+* Bugfix: Styles tab, confirmation message no longer fired from the colorpickers, due to Javascript variable not shared between the splitted files
 * Bugfix: WP 3.7.1, styles not taken into account when no hover colour is selected for menus

 = 0.23.0. =